Chinese Civil War: Major campaigns

 The Liaoshen campaign was launched on 12 September 1948 and led by Lin Biao.
 The main focus of the campaign was Jinzhou.
 On 14 October, the Communists launched an all-out assault and captured the city in 24 hours.
 Most of the 90,000 Nationalists casualties in this battle were incorporated into the Communist ranks.
 The siege of Changchun ended on 19 October when the Nationalist garrison surrendered.
 On 1 November, the Communists captured Shenyang.
 By late 1948, the CCP had taken control of the Northeast through the decisive Liaoshen Campaign.
 The capture of large KMT units provided the CCP with the tanks, heavy artillery and other combined-arms assets needed to execute offensive operations south of the Great Wall.
 By April 1948, the city of Luoyang fell, cutting the KMT army off from Xi'an.
 Following a fierce battle, the CCP captured Jinan and Shandong province on 24 September 1948.
-During this period, Battle of Weixian took place, which was an important battle for the CCP to liberate Shandong.
+During this period, the Battle of Weixian took place, which was an important battle for the CCP to liberate Shandong.
 Through the Weixian Campaign, the CCP controlled the Jiaoji Railway and cut off the connection between Jinan and Qingdao.

 The Huaihai Campaign of late 1948 and early 1949 secured east-central China for the CCP.
 It was the largest military operation of the civil war.
 A large number of KMT troops deserted and changed sides in these conflicts.
 The outcome of these encounters were decisive for the military outcome of the civil war.
 The Pingjin campaign lasted 64 days, from 21 November 1948 to 31 January 1949.
 The PLA suffered heavy casualties while securing Zhangjiakou, Tianjin along with its port and garrison at Dagu and Beiping.
 The CCP brought 890,000 troops from the northeast to oppose some 600,000 KMT troops.
 There were 40,000 CCP casualties at Zhangjiakou alone.
 They in turn killed, wounded or captured some 520,000 KMT troops during the campaign.
-The KMT's defeat in the Pingjin campaign ended its ability to be an effective fighting force on the mainland.
+In January 1949, Beiping changed hands through a negotiated settlement, as Nationalist forces under Fu Zuoyi surrendered the city without engaging in warfare.
+The KMT's defeat in the Pingjin campaign ended its ability to be an effective large-scale fighting force on the mainland.
 After achieving decisive victory through the Liaoshen, Huaihai, and Pingjin campaigns, the CCP destroyed 144 regular and 29 irregular KMT divisions, including 1.54 million veteran KMT troops.